Privacy and Confidentiality Guidelines

 The University will not share, sell or make available alumni or donors' personal information to third parties.
-There are alumni programs and services provided by University Advancement and the University of Saskatchewan Alumni Association that may utilize corporate affinity partners.
+There are alumni programs and services provided by Advancement and Community Engagement and the University of Saskatchewan Alumni Association that may utilize corporate affinity partners.
 A rigorous tendering process is undertaken to ensure these partnerships are with reputable and credible companies and safeguards are put in place to ensure the privacy of our alumni is protected.

 Information Collected Automatically:

 The University automatically collects and stores the following information from its website:

 - The Internet Protocol (IP) Address and domain name used for the computer accessing the website.

 - The type of browser and operating system;

 - The date and time of the visit and;